fogbed/fogbed/docs/getstarted.rst

     worker2-hostname		free

-If everything went well, adjust the previous example to run distributed, you only need to change the experiment class to ``FogbedDistributedExperiment``:
+If everything went well, adjust the previous example to run distributed, you only need to change the experiment class to ``FogbedDistributedExperiment`` and save the file.

 .. code-block:: python